metamn/react/content/blog/on-design-systems-3/index.md

 APIs bind together the standalone parts of a system &mdash; in our case HTML, CSS and Javascript &mdash; in a programmable way.

-The higher the programmability the better the system.
+The higher the programmability, the better the system.

 At the beginning, in the classless era programming the web was difficult.
 It was no API.

-After iterations, and now in components and props era, the web became fully programmable like any other software environment.
+After iterations, and now in the components and props era, the web became fully programmable like any other software environment.

 ## Template and Component-based UI frameworks